splerp/udacity-projects/02 Tournament Results/README.md

 The swiss result table contains all the different possible outcomes of the match, and how much each player scores depending on that result.

 ## Database views
-The database defines views for more complicated data visualisation.
+The database also defines views for more complicated data visualisation.
 The most important views are:

 #### OpponentMatchWins view
 Returns a table that, for each player in each tournament, displays how many matches all of their opponents combined have won.